-In response to almost one-third of people in being baffled by climate saving and sustainability terminology, yesterday, 7th August, TV presenter Kate Humble opened a waiting room for the future created by (LNER) at Waverley Station
+In response to almost one-third of people in Scotland being baffled by climate saving and sustainability terminology, yesterday, 7th August, TV presenter Kate Humble opened a waiting room for the future created by London North Eastern Railway (LNER) at Edinburgh Waverley Station

-The ‘Our Planet Can’t Wait-ing Room’ was created after research found that 30 per cent of people do not understand the terminology around saving.
+The ‘Our Planet Can’t Wait-ing Room’ was created after research found that 30 per cent of people do not understand the terminology around carbon saving.

 Most confusion is caused by the terms ‘carbon pricing’, ‘carbon budget’, and ‘carbon accounting’, with 28 per cent of Scots saying they bluff their way through explaining what the terms mean because they’re too afraid to ask.